tock/tock/doc/reference/trd-appid.md

 exact `id` values used is an internal implementation decision for the implementer of `Compress`.
 Doing so more cleanly decouples modules through APIs and does not leak internal state.

+The mapping between global application identifiers and `ShortID` values MUST be deterministic.
+For a given verifier policy, `ShortID`s must also be globally unique identifiers.

+`ShortID`s MUST be locally unique among running processes.
+If the `Compress` implementation assigns a `ShortID` to a process that matches the `ShortID` of a running process, the Tock kernel MUST NOT load or run the new process until the existing one terminates.

+`ShortID`s MAY persist across boots and restarts of a process binary.
+If `ShortID` is derived from a global application identifier, then it is by definition persistent, since it is a determinstic mapping from the identifier. `ShortID` values derived from local application identifiers, however, MAY be transient and not persist.

 6 Capsules
 ===============================